jeroennoten/Laravel-AdminLTE/docs/sections/components/widget_components.md

 time | A timestamp hint shown on the right side of the toast header, for example `11 mins ago` | string | `null` | no title | The title for the toast header | string | `null` | no

-The default slot fills the body of the toast.
 Any other attribute you define will be directly inserted into the underlying `div.toast` element.
 So, for example, you can define a `class`, `onclick` or any other attribute you may need.

+### Slots

+- **default slot**: The body of the toast.

 > [!Important]
 > The `.toast-{color}` variants are provided by the **AdminLTE v4 core stylesheet** and only exist for the eight **Bootstrap 5.3** theme colors.
 The extended palette does not ship a toast family, so a color like `sky` or `teal` renders a class that has no styling attached to it.